appetiser-marketing-production/restore-wp/readme.md

 6. 💣 Drops the existing database if configured or confirmed.
 7. 🏗️ Creates the database if missing.
 8. 📥 Imports the `wordpress.sql` database dump.
+9. 🔄 (Optional) Runs a search and replace on the restored database to update URLs or strings.
-9. 🧹 Removes the database dump after import.
+10. 🧹 Removes the database dump after import.
-10. 🔧 Resets permissions on restored files.
+11. 🔧 Resets permissions on restored files.
-11. 📜 Logs all actions.
+12. 📜 Logs all actions.

 ---